 Transparency in Wage Structures Act: 85% of Companies Expect to Receive Requests for Information

-- So far, preparation, requiring up to 15 man-days, is very time-consuming
+- So far, preparation, requiring up to 15 staff-days, is very time-consuming

 - Organizations take on the responsibility for requests themselves